 Get ready to explore the greatest sights in the Land of the Rising Sun, with the help of our itinerary and recommendations, with your Japan Rail Pass in just 10 days.

 Table of Contents

 - 1 Day 1: Getting to know Tokyo

-- 2 Day 2: Tsukiji Fish Market and Central Tokyo
+- 2 Day 2: Odaiba and Tokyo Tower

 - 3 Day 3: Traditional and quiet Tokyo

 - 4 Day 4: Day-trip to Kamakura, Nikko, or Hakone